 Often a city planning consultant or an architect leads the charrette (which also may be written correctly as charette).

 If you have a very small budget or no budget, choose an able facilitator or someone knowledgeable about the key issues, but not directly involved.
-A respected leader from a nearby town can work.
+A respected leader from a nearby town or a neighborhood across town can work.